European Windows vs North American: A Comprehensive Comparison Guide

 Some European window manufacturers also offer reinforced glass or laminated panes, further enhancing security and providing protection against potential break-ins.

-American Windows
+North American Windows

-While American window manufacturers prioritize security, their security features may not be as advanced as those found in European windows.
+While North American window manufacturers prioritize security, their security features may not be as advanced as those found in European windows.
 Standard locks and latches are common, but multi-point locking systems are less prevalent.

-However, certain American window brands do offer enhanced security options, such as reinforced glass, laminated panes, and upgraded locking mechanisms.
+However, certain North American window brands do offer enhanced security options, such as reinforced glass, laminated panes, and upgraded locking mechanisms.
 These features can provide additional protection but may come at a higher cost.

 4. Customization Options